 MEET THE MAKER

-I started creating fine art again when Monty was around 12 months old.
-I wasn't sure of my exact path, but I had inherited my mum's sewing machine and began experimenting with textiles I'd collected over the years.
+I returned to fine art when Monty was twelve months old.
+The path wasn't yet clear, but I had inherited my mother's sewing machine and began experimenting with textiles I'd collected over the years.
+My mother has worked as a seamstress for over four decades — always late into the night when we were young.

-Now I too work through the night while Monty sleeps, hoping he'll recall with fondness the memories my artistic practice leaves on him.
+The sound of her machine would lull me to sleep.
+When I pressed that pedal myself, time folded, and working with textiles felt like coming home.
+Now I too work through the night while Monty sleeps, hoping he'll one day recall with the same fondness the memories my practice leaves with him.

 PHOTO CREDITS: JUSTYNA KULAM